selmi-karim/react-native-steem-signin/README.md

 </p>

 <strong>Note</strong>: Demo above includes debug text to confirm signin (i.e. user name, expires time and access token).
-<SteemConnect />, by default, will only display the native 'Sign in with Steem' button.
+<SteemConnect />, by default, will only display the native 'Sign in with SteemConnect' button.

 # Setup